1 May 2010

 Bum Point is the furthest extreme Billed as a series of ornamental ponds, I’d

-been looking forward to having a mooch around this
+been looking forward to having a mooch around this place.
+And was

-bridge which had been ceremonially opened by Paul Daniels.
-Clearly there was
+been ceremonially opened by Paul Daniels.
+Clearly there was still a lot of

-still a lot of work to be done on the ponds.
-And I consoled myself with the
+work to be done on the ponds.
+And I consoled myself with the thought that the

-thought that the ponds were a work in progress and they would be nice when theu were done.
-On the way out there was a museum of the
+ponds were a work in progress and they would be nice when theu

-place.
-The ponds have been going for fifty years.
+been going for fifty years.
 They were rubbish.
-I’m sure
+I’m sure that given a gang of

-in only a few weeks.
-From the water gardens we could see a sign in the distance advertising akite shopBack
+volunteers I could have had the place looking far better in only a few weeks.
+From the water gardens we could see a sign in

 to the caravan site, and whilst the girls did girl things, we had a go at the